FINANCIAL AID RATE86%

 The list of schools below have been selected by researching which schools offer similar programs to University of Houston.

-- Texas Southern University in Houston, TX (2 miles away)
+- Texas Southern University in San Antonio, TX (2 miles away)

 - University of Houston - Downtown in Houston, TX (4 miles away)